probmods/webppl-editor/README.md

 - `setup`: a function for turning a DOM element into an editor
 - `makeResultContainer`: a function used to insert custom objects into the results part of the editor
+- `set(object,[key])`: used for working across multiple code boxes.
+Stores an object (using an optional key) for use in other code boxes.
+If no key is specified, you'll get an automatically generated one to use.
+- `get(key)`: retrieves the object with key `key`.

 Compiling: